Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 ---
 The error began, as errors often do, with a loss of origin.

-When I first started going to the gym, the room was often empty.
-It was a calm, almost relaxing experience.
-My muscles appreciated really being used.
-Being in the gym almost felt like meditation.
-It reminded me of the days when I used to do yoga every day.
+I now know how rare this is, but when I first started going to the gym, the room was often empty.
+This made it a calm, almost relaxing experience.
+After a relatively sedentary life, my muscles really being used.
+Being in the gym was a great mix of: making progress of my life goals, my body feeling great, and a quiet place for my mind.
+The closest thing it reminded me of were the days when I used to do yoga every day.

-I would walk home from the session a few hours later and feel a sense of clarity in my mind and perception.
+I would walk home from the gym session a few hours later and feel a sense of clarity in my mind and perception.
 Colours would be brighter, sharper.
 The night sky would draw me in with the sharp moon and stars twinkling mysteriously.

 That feeling had a history.
+It was nostalgic to me.

+### I. The Origin

-In my mid-twenties, I took a career break and went travelling to Australia.
+In my twenties, I took a career break and went travelling to Australia.
 Early on, I worked on a small holding in the rainforest area of the southwest in New South Wales.
 It wasn't commercial; the family grew food to feed themselves.

 There were three people living on the farm, a couple and their friend, but one stood out.
 The husband had a quiet sort of confidence and gravitas.
 When he took me on a tour of the farm, he moved with a calm energy.
 He was an ex-rugby player, but he was also a yoga instructor.